AbirS2026/Double-LOcal-Unity/README.md

 This script generates the historical bubble diagnostics and the comparison between the proposed stochastic-volatility robust diagnostic and a homoskedastic PWY-type rule.

 The first part of the script produces **Figure 4**, which plots historical bubble candidates and the detected price-exuberance windows.
-The historical examples include the U.S. housing boom, the crude-oil run-up around the subprime crisis, the late-1990s Nasdaq technology bubble, and Bitcoin during the 2020--21 crypto cycle.
+The historical examples include the U.S. housing boom, the crude-oil run-up around / just after the subprime crisis, the late-1990s Nasdaq technology bubble, and Bitcoin during the 2020--21 crypto cycle.

 The second part of the script produces **Table 3**, which compares bubble classifications from the stochastic-volatility robust diagnostic and the homoskedastic PWY-type diagnostic across canonical bubble episodes and recent comparison windows.